PQSB/Blog_SETR_2024/P3/BLOG_P3.md

   - **temp_hum_thread:** This thread is in charge of updating the values of the temperature and humidity measured by the DHT11 sensor.
 It's disabled until LOADING state ends since temperature and humidity values are not relevant during this period.
 Once it's enabled it executes every second and it updates the temperature and humidity values.
 Will remain enabled from the first time it is enabled.

-I decided to use **blink_thread** to have more freedom during the LOADING state and be able to add an extra functionality in this state that displays adds a dot to the 'CARGANDO' display every second.
+I decided to use **blink_thread** to have more freedom during the LOADING state and be able to add an extra functionality in this state that adds a dot to the 'CARGANDO' display every second.

 On the other hand, I decided to use **temp_hum_thread** to encapsulate this task and control it's execution period since these values do not need to be updated continuously.